Story

 The Bildung Academy is a bottom-up educational initiative founded by students and faculty members who were dissatisfied with what the mainstream education system was failing to provide.
 We believe in “Bildung”: an education that shapes you into a socially engaged individual who thinks critically, acts with empathy, and can weigh moral questions.
 With us, it doesn’t stop at talk; students translate their insights directly into tangible social projects.

-The Open Knowledge Coalition is a long-term partnership between three educational institutions located at the Marineterrein: the Amsterdam University of the Arts, Codam Coding College, and AMS Institute.
+The Open Knowledge Coalition is a long-term partnership between three educational institutions on the Marineterrein: the Amsterdam University of the Arts, Codam Coding College, and AMS Institute.
 Together, they are transforming the site into an innovation district where art, technology, and science converge.
 For this specific pilot project, they joined forces with the Peer Academy and De Bildung Academie.

 Codam Coding College breaks with traditional structures.
 As a tuition-free software engineering school in Amsterdam (part of the global 42 network), Codam operates without teachers, without classrooms, and without fixed schedules.
 The curriculum is based entirely on peer-to-peer review and is open to anyone 18 years of age or older, regardless of prior education.